kkruecke/cplus-documentation/notes/arrays-multi-arrays.rst

       return string{"The type of '"} + str + "' is '" + realname + "'";
     }

-    // Using T&& allows us to pass both rvalues and lvalues to ptr_diff(), where they are
+    // ptr_diff() is a wrapper function that accetps both rvalues and lvalues parameters for its 2nd parameter,
-    // forwarded to get_typeof()
+    // which is forwarded to get_typeof()
     template<class T> std::string ptr_diff(const std::string& str, T&& ptr)
     {
       ostringstream ostr;